greenpeace/gpes-test-visualisations/README.md

 1. [Create a Github repository](https://github.com/new)
 2. Enable Github pages in your repository settings.
-3. Configure `_config.yml`
+3. Configure `_config.yml`.
+Your repository links will adjust to your project.
-4. Push your changes to your repository
+4. Commit and push your work to your new repository

 Voila! you have a testing server with an URL like: https://greenpeace.github.io/your-repository-name/ that you can send to your team.